List of Squid Game characters: The Recruiter

 The Recruiter, also known as the Salesman, is portrayed by Gong Yoo.
 His appearances in the first and second seasons, though brief, received positive reviews from fans on social media.

-The unnamed recruiter, dressed invariably in a suit and equipped with a suitcase containing cash and ddakji tiles, is responsible for recruiting players for the games.
-He seeks out vulnerable individuals and invites them to play ddakji, offering ₩100,000 for a win but claims the same amount if he wins.
-Players who lose can opt for another round but must accept a slap as the penalty.
-Upon winning, players receive the cash as well as an invitation card featuring a phone number.
+The unnamed Recruiter, dressed invariably in a suit and carrying a briefcase filled with cash and a pair of ddakji tiles, is responsible for luring players into the games.
+He seeks out vulnerable individuals and invites them to play ddakji, with ₩100,000 at stake per round.
+Losing players may either pay the money if they have it, or allow the Recruiter to slap them in the face if they do not.
+Upon winning, players receive the cash as well as an invitation card with a phone number.
 Those interested in higher-stakes games can call the number and provide their name and birthdate to confirm their entry and pickup.

 In Season 2, Gi-hun hires his former loan shark, Kim, and his lackeys to locate both the Recruiter and the games' Front Man.
 After two years of fruitless searching, Kim and his associate Choi Woo-seok find and attempt to apprehend the Recruiter, but he overpowers and abducts the pair.
 He forces them to play a deadly combination of rock paper scissors and Russian roulette, resulting in Kim's death.
 Gi-hun confronts the Recruiter at the former's base, leading to a tense round of Russian roulette between them.
-During the round, the Recruiter reveals he executed his own father, a player, during his time as a soldier in the games, and derides Gi-hun and all players as "trash".
+During the round, the Recruiter reveals that he served in the games as first a worker and later a soldier, executing his own father at one point, and derides Gi-hun and all players as "trash".
 Gi-hun counters by calling the Recruiter a mere pawn of the game's organizers.
-Stung by this remark, the Recruiter pulls the trigger on a fatal turn, taking his own life.
-Before his death, he leaves an invitation card in his jacket for Gi-hun to meet the Front Man.
+Stung by this remark, the Recruiter pulls the trigger on the sixth and final turn, taking his own life.
+Afterward, Gi-hun finds an invitation card in the Recruiter's pocket and uses it to make contact with the Front Man.